muratk5n/thirdwave/en/2018/10/element-one.md

 "Tesla Supercharging stations [..] take about 20 minutes to charge to 50%, 40 minutes to charge to 80%, and 75 minutes to 100%" Too slow.
-Hyundai Nexo, or Toyota Mirai, or Nikola will refuel under 5 minutes.
+Hyundai Nexo, or Toyota Mirai will refuel under 5 minutes.

 [News](https://www.youtube.com/watch?v=hMxUfBGvJvM)